Red meat slaughterhouses: restraining, stunning and killing animals

-You must not allow gases to enter into the chamber or the location where animals are to be stunned and killed in a way that it could create burns or excitement by freezing or lack of humidity.
+You must not allow gases to enter the chamber or the location where animals are to be stunned and killed in a way that could create burns or excitement by freezing or lack of humidity.

 You must only stun pigs by gas if each pig is exposed to the gas for long enough to make sure it’s killed.

 The minimum concentration is 80% carbon dioxide.
 Exposure of conscious pigs to the gas must lead to loss of oxygen to the brain (anoxia).

 You must make sure that no pig enters the gas stunner if the carbon dioxide concentration by volume falls below 80%.

 A pig must be conveyed to the maximum concentration of gas within 30 seconds of entering the stunner.

 Expose conscious pigs directly or progressively to a gas mixture containing up to 40% of carbon dioxide mixed with inert gases.

 The maximum concentration is 40% carbon dioxide.
 Direct or progressive exposure of conscious pigs to the gas must lead to anoxia.